Yesterday, I hopped on Periscope to talk about planning (or my lack thereof) and picked out some new read-alouds for my six and nine-year-olds.

 We’ve packed away our Christmas books and it’s time to pull out seasonal selections.
 Are there any other Winter books you love?

 I also hit upon a couple of Usborne books (I’m a consultant), my favorite being Olga da Polga.
-It’s a charming book written by Michael Bond, of Paddington Bear fame, and is a wonderful family real aloud for all ages.
-We also use Living Long Ago (history) and Wild Places (science/nature).
+It’s a charming book written by Michael Bond, of Paddington Bear fame, and is a wonderful family read aloud for all ages.

 This post contains affiliate links, my disclosure policy can be found here.